-a) Alperujo (olive waist) is the main by-product of the olive grove, acting as the main component of our compost.
+\Rightarrow a) Alperujo (olive waist) is the main by-product of the olive grove, acting as the main component of our compost.
 It has a humidity close to 70%, and it is necessary to mix it with other elements that allow air to enter the mixture.
 The vegetation cover itself constitutes an excellent habitat where a large number of living beings feed and take refuge, that maintain the balance of our olive grove, also for auxiliary insects that contribute to the prevention of pests and diseases.

-b) Structuring.
-The leaves that are separated from the olive fruit when they enter the mill are what is mainly used, also small branches or twigs that are detached during harvesting.
-This material is relatively abundant in the olive oil industry and can be supplemented or substituted by other agricultural, industrial or urban by-products: husks of different nuts, rice husks, sawdust, straw, greenhouse waste, chopped plant material, etc. In any case, the maximum size of the fragments should not exceed 3 cm.
+→ b) Structuring.
+The leafs are what is mainly used, that they are separated from the olives fruit when they enter the mill.
+In addition to olive leaves it also carries small branches that are detached during harvesting.
+This material is relatively abundant in the olive oil industry and can be supplemented or substituted by other agricultural, industrial or urban by-products: husks of different nuts, rice husks, sawdust, straw, greenhouses, chopped plant material, etc. In any case, the maximum size of the fragments should not exceed 3 cm.

-c) Nitrogen source.
+\rightarrow c) Nitrogen Source.
 We are thinking mainly of manure although it can also be blood meal, liquid manure, etc. As the contents of C and N are highly variable depending on the material we have, we must analyze them to establish the proportions.
 As an approximation we can think of a mixture containing 65% alperujo, 25% structuring agent and 10% manure.

-d) Activators.
+\rightarrow d) Activators.
 We use compost from previous heaps or forest soil because they contain part of the microfauna and macrofauna that will help us to activate the pile.